alphagov/email-alert-api/docs/api.md

 The following fields are accepted:

 - title: The title of this particular list, which will be shown to the user;
-- description: Markdown text that will be used as copy in the confirmation email sent to a user;
+  email sent to a user;
 - url: A url to a page that reflects what the user signed up to and can be linked to with their list;